 A ROFR (pronounced “row-fur”) clause works in a slightly different way than a ROFO clause.
 Similarly, however, the clause will typically apply to specific, adjacent spaces that are outlined in the lease.

-The tenant can ensure the opportunity to expand regardless of what happens with competing tenants negotiation.
+The tenant can ensure the opportunity to expand regardless of what happens with the competing tenant’s negotiation.
 Additionally, the tenant can typically get market rates or better, rather than relying on the landlord to set the terms.

 The tenant does not get to negotiate the lease terms directly.
 The tenant is faced with the decision to either block the third party and expand with the given lease terms presented to them, or let the third party lease the space and forgo their expansion right.